thanthese/bump-date/README.md

     5+2w->2d          => 13.04.19f->2d
     5+2w:+2d          => 13.04.19f:+1d

-The last operator, `|+`, is for those "2nd Sunday of the month" situations, like Mother's Day.
+The last repeating operator, `|+`, is for those "2nd Sunday of the month" situations, like Mother's Day.

 2nd Saturday of every month: